-Run-Out Sale; Re-Works; Seconds; Used Product; Demonstration Goods; are sold “as is-shere is” and has no returns, refund, credit note or warranty liability.
+Run-Out Sale pricing; Re-Works; Seconds; Used Product; Demonstration Goods; are sold “as is-shere is” and has no returns, refund, credit note or warranty liability.
 SALE or SPECIAL PRICE items has No Returns, Refunds or Credit Note liability.

 Why can some product pricing differ?

-Product pricing on Pillar Tools® may differ to those prices shown on the same item elsewhere.
+Product pricing on Pillar Tools® web site; may differ to those prices shown on the same item elsewhere on other trading sites.
 This can occur due to supply, quantity discounts, Commissions, promotional timing and freighting included options.
 DTM Distributors Ltd (Pillar Tools® ) is a stand-alone importing and distribution company.
 Pillar Tools® reserves the right to determine the correct price is paid, without consequence.
-All pricing is in New Zealand dollars (NZD$) and unless stated otherwise will include NZ Goverment Goods and Services Tax (GST) of 15%.
+All pricing is in New Zealand dollars (NZD$) and unless stated otherwise, will include NZ Government Goods and Services Tax (GST) of 15%.
 Export items are sold Ex of NZ GST.

 What does 'Special Items Bought In' mean?

 Special items bought in are products or items which Pillar Tools® does not ordinarily keep in stock (a non-stocked item).
 These items will need to be specially ordered in from our supplier just to full-fil your order.
-If this is the case, the lead time is dependent on the availability of the product with the supplier and can take up longer than 3 months (Ex-Factory) to arrive.
+If this is the case, the lead time is dependent on the availability of the product with the supplier and can take longer than 6 months (Ex-Factory) to arrive.
 If you have clicked onto this item and created a purchase, one of our team will contact you immediately and advise the delays and ask whether you still wished this item to be placed on ‘Back Order Supply’.
 In most cases, once the order has been committed, our refund and returns policy excludes ‘Special Items Bought In’ as we will be unable to return these items to our supplier.
-This purchase irrevocable classification will be noted on your invoice.
+This purchase irrevocable order classification will be noted on your invoice.

 What if the product has been discontinued or withdrawn?